Whitworth Home Page > Facilities Services >

 How much do these services cost?
 We will provide a free estimate upon request, but we need your description and adequate advance notice to prepare an estimate.
 We charge only for the actual cost of materials and labor hours used.

-What about "free paper delivery Wednesday"?
+What is "free paper delivery Wednesday"?
 If your paper order can wait until Wednesday, we will deliver at no charge since this helps us operate more efficiently.
 Please complete a web request form here.

 What if my network port is broken?
 Information Systems handles all technology-related repair, even when it's part of a building.
 Please email the Help Desk about your problem.

 How do I report vandalism or graffiti?
-Contact Whitworth Security.
+Contact Whitworth Security to file a security report or submit a work order to report damage.

 How do I request a key or card access?
 For buildings and rooms with keycard readers, please have your supervisor request access for your I.D. card via the Systems Access Request form on SharePoint.
 For physical keys (only for offices, storage areas and buildings without card readers) please use the online Key Request Form.
 All interior keys & access must be approved by the department, and exterior keys must be approved by both the cabinet officer and the director of facilities services.
 Please submit requests well ahead of time to allow for this approval process.